canndyy/your_kitchen_ai/README.md

 3) Recipe Processing Model - developed using Natural Language Processing (NLP) with Gensim Doc2vec

 Built by [Candy](https://github.com/canndyy), [Louis](https://github.com/JammyNinja), and [Paul](https://github.com/paulbridi) in the Le Wagon Data Science bootcamp in March 2023.

+## Demo
+Feel free to explore our work, however as our CNN and NLP models are no longer available on a cloud platform, the application is no longer running :(

+This is a streamlit link of our application's expected user experience if you are interested: [RECIPE RACCOON](https://bit.ly/3FHS2Gv)

 ## Installation